Spoon University Logo

 Lissane Kafie

 The xanthones present in the mangosteen fruit also contain antioxidants that help our immune system combat free radical cells in the body.
-These antioxidant benefits are mostly found in the mangosteen peel and its extracts, which contain phenolic acid.
+These antioxidant benefits are mostly found in the mangosteen peel and its extracts, which contains phenolic acid.

 Other health benefits of eating mangosteen include acne-fighting, anti-inflammation, menstrual regulation, weight loss, maintaining a vibrant skin, and wound healing.
 What’s there not to love about all this?